 - Thinking Out Loud: The Doctor for most of the first episode, until he finally meets someone else to talk to.
 He even chides himself for talking to himself a few times, calling it a bad habit.

-- Ugly Cute: Ramsay, based on people's reactions.
+- Ugly Cute: Ramsay, based on Charley and the Chief Steward's reactions.